codyaverett/memento/learning/computing/programming/shell/sed/sed examples to print lines from a file.md

 ```

-## Print lines beginning with either 'A' or 'L'
+## Print Lines Beginning with Either 'A' or 'L'

 ```shell
 $ sed -n '/^A\|^L/p' file